 Ghanaian artists raise awareness for the protection of Ghana’s water sources

-Leading Ghanaian musicians MzVee, Obour and Sherifa Gunu visit the Netherlands this week to mobilize with the Ghanaian community here to join their plea for the protection of the Atewa Range forest reserve in Ghana.
+Leading Ghanaian musicians MzVee, Obour and Sherifa Gunu visit the Netherlands this week to mobilize the Ghanaian community here to join their plea for the protection of the Atewa Range forest reserve in Ghana.
 Although the forest reserve is crucial for the water supply of over 5 million Ghanaians, it is at risk of being cleared for bauxite mining.

 Together with partner organization A Rocha Ghana, IUCN NL has been highlighting ecological and economic arguments for the conservation of the Atewa forest since 2014.
 In recent years, considerable progress has been made in reducing threats such as illegal logging, illegal gold mining, hunting and farm encroachment.
 In 2016, A Rocha Ghana almost clinched an increase in the protection status to National Park.
 In mid-2017, however, an alarming new threat arose: the newly elected Ghanaian government signed a deal with China, in which it agreed to make a number of forest areas, including the Atewa forest, available for bauxite extraction.